 Yet, out of all of Godin’s designs, probably the most groundbreaking is the Seagull S6.

 Safe to say that there is not much to look at when your eyes meet this guitar and that’s because Seagull S6 is highly known in that manner that the quality sound it produces makes you overlook its aesthetics.

 There’s nothing truly extraordinary about it, there’s no sumptuous inlay, no cutaway and the design is mainly traditional.

-Part of what makes this a quality and a durable guitar is the material that Seagull Guitars use.
+Part of what makes this a quality and a durable instrument is the material that Seagull Guitars use.
 Instead of the usual laminate spruce wood tops you find on most of the traditional guitars, Seagull S6 uses a well-built cedar top.
-It is common in the guitar-making sphere that the guitar face is one of the main factors in creating the tone of a guitar, so this well-constructed wood top is a difference maker.
+It is common in the guitar-making sphere that the guitar face is one of the main factors in creating the tone of a guitar, so this well-constructed wood top is a difference-maker.
 Tonally, the S6 conveys a maturity far beyond its years.
 This is the cedar top for you.

-In conclusion, this guitar is sufficiently good for beginners, but versatile enough and satisfying for veterans.
+In conclusion, this option is sufficiently good for beginners, but versatile enough and satisfying for veterans.
 Its sound is delightful and the design has a lustrous feel to it.
 In our detailed review of the Seagull S6, we take a look at its body parts too, so make sure you read that too!

 6. Fender FA-100

 Speaking of entry-level guitars for people who are just starting to learn about them, you have to look no further than the craftsmanship products of the most affirming American manufacturer Fender.
 With a century of experience in the instrument making business, you can be assured to buy a carefully crafted one from this brand which never disappoints when it comes to sound quality and is very affordable.